Topology Rule Enforcement via LLMs

 feature["crs"] = {"type": "name", "properties": {"name": target_crs}}

-# 2. Topology Validation
+# 2. Topology Validation & Repair

 if not geom.is_valid:

-repaired = make_valid(geom)
+fixed = make_valid(geom)

-if not repaired.is_valid:
+if not fixed.is_valid:

 raise TopologyError(